nrkn/rect-editor/README.md

 ## TODO

-- Create rects by dragging in directions other than top left -> bottom right
 - If `Shift` down while drawing, draw square (use max of w/h)
 - Multi select
   - hold `Shift` to add to toggle selection of individual rects